apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ## Configuration Persistence

 `ConfiguredObject` categories such as `SystemConfig` and `VirtualhostNode` take responsibility for managing the storage of their children.
 This is marked up in the model with the `@ManagedObject` annotation (`#managesChildren`).
 These objects utilise a `DurableConfigurationStore` to persist their durable children to storage.
-`ConfigurationChangeListener` are used to trigger the update of the storage each time a `ConfiguredObject` is changed.
+`ConfigurationChangeListener` is used to trigger the update of the storage each time a `ConfiguredObject` is changed.

 ## AMQP Transport Layer